guanyingc/DeepHDRVideo/README.md

 ## Overview:
 We provide testing and training codes.
 Details of the training and testing dataset can be found in [DeepHDRVideo-Dataset](https://guanyingc.github.io/DeepHDRVideo-Dataset/).
-Datasets, the trained models, and the computed results can be download in [One Drive](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3004356_connect_hku_hk/Ep3hSvMQo8tIhesJHwgFv64Bq1R7v6oi9hnLshzw55vedg?e=D2bBxr).
+Datasets, the trained models, and the computed results can be download in [BaiduYun](https://pan.baidu.com/s/19SkOFmOdlQTujuazMlUq2Q?pwd=xwmq).

 ### Dependencies
 This method is implemented in [PyTorch](https://pytorch.org/) and tested with Ubuntu (14.04 and 16.04) and Centos 7.